ran-zilberman/react-playground/README.md

 ### Run

-1. Run "npm start"
+1. Run "npm start" to get the app up and running.
+2. Open another bash console and Run "npm run start-db" to have the db accesible.
-2. Open you browser with  [http://localhost:8080/index.html](http://localhost:8080/index.html)
+3. Open you browser with  [http://localhost:8080/index.html](http://localhost:8080/index.html)
+4. Now get to work!!!!